YAlmonkari/RaspberryPiSteamingAndPictures/README.md

 <h1>Phyton files</h1>
 PythonPrerviewCamera.py - previews for 5s. and takes a picture.<br>
 Works with a Raspberry Pi OS Bullseye and a picamera python module (That is by defoult installed, if not use: "sudo apt-get install python-picamera" or "pip install picamera".
 After system up date - "sudo apt-get update" and "sudo apt-get upgrade")
+PythonPreviewVideo.py - previews till enter is presed, renders .mp4 file and removes the .h264 file.<br>
+To run these type: "python3 file_name.py"